newtork/newtork.github.io/_posts/2016-11-30-Self-hosted-comments-with-git.md

 ### [Isso][isso] ###

-"Isso" is an acronym on the old German saying: *Ich schrei' sonst* / *Otherwise, I scream*.
+"Isso" is an acronym for the German saying: *Ich schrei' sonst* / *Otherwise, I scream*.
 The software is used to establish comments on websites otherwise being without any interactivity.
 On a dedicated, self-hosted web server you can manage all user comments by yourself.

  - **Python** is required.
 The data is saved to **SQLite**.
  - Easy installation, though with pitfalls.